 Summer will be here before we know it, and that means babies, toddlers, and kids of all ages will soon be venturing out into the water — learning to put their faces under, taking swimming lessons, and leaping wildly into sparkling pools.
 That’s why swimming goggles are a must.
 They help protect kids’ eyes and allow them to see better, which boosts comfort and confidence in the water.
 The best swim goggles for kids let them practice strokes or explore freely, giving them well-fitted, watertight, clear-eyed view of underwater worlds.

 We checked with Speedo for some guidelines on buying goggles.
-First off, figure out what your kid is using them for: Competitive swimming, or just pool fun.
-Pick goggles specifically meant for kids, because they’re sized correctly to fit their face and head shapes.
+First, determine what kinds of goggles your kid will need: Are they using them for competitive swimming or just pool fun.
+Be sure to pick goggles meant specifically for kids, because they’re sized correctly to fit their face and head shapes.
 Make sure goggles fit across the eye socket and the nose; if the goggles gently suction to your kid’s face, they’re a fit.

-Polarized lenses give you better glare protection and are ideal for very sunny conditions, like afternoons at the pool.
+Polarized lenses give better glare protection and are ideal for very sunny conditions, such as afternoons at the pool.

 Mirrored lenses are better for indoor swimming, because they reduce brightness.

 Clear goggles are great for both indoor and outdoor swimming, and are ideal for low-light conditions, such as swimming in dim indoor pools or in the evening.